JoaoLucasMBC/flood-segmentation-nvidia/stats/README.md

 The model used for segmentation in this case is exported and loaded as a `onnx`.
 Make sure to place your model file in the root `/stats` and insert the appropriate path in the notebook.

-5. Install all dependencies from `requirements.txt`
+5. Install all dependencies from `requirements.txt` (if you want to run it locally)

 **Now, you can follow the instructions in the `model_testing.ipynb` notebook and create your analysis!**

+6. Build and Run the docker container for a configured Jupyter notebook

+If you don't want to install all dependencies, you can simply run the docker container and the Jupyter Lab URL to run the testing.
+The entire `/stats` folder will be a volume inside of the container.